QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

    Sum of all contributions to the energy
    Total energy                             :    -5.2221643043234707

-Notice that the total energy is different than the spin-averaged...the new spin-orbit contribution to the Hamiltonian lowers the energy.
+Notice that the total averaged energy is different than the spin-averaged total energy; the new spin-orbit contribution to the Hamiltonian lowers the energy.
 We can now look at the COSCI states
 ::
     1     0.0000000000     -1.780162163308       -5.300947773703 (   4 * )
     2     0.0566920241     -1.723470139197       -5.244255749591 (   4 * )